Iarbas/EDDA/README.md

     - EDDAvalidate | Validation of the results.
     - EDDAoptimal | An optimization tool to enhance the used controller with respect to the result of a simulated drive.

-To keep it simple, the project tries to use only the tools coming with a fresh installation of Ubuntu 18.04.
+To keep it simple, the project tries to use only the tools coming with a fresh installation of Ubuntu 20.04 LTS.
 Every additional software will be mentioned in this README and will aslo be explained, how to install it.

 Additional Software
 -------------------
 **REQUIRED**

+The project uses CMake for managing the build process:

+	$ sudo apt install cmake

 For the ODE solver the project uses BOOST: